Online SC FAQ

 What accreditation does the university and program have?

 The University of Massachusetts Boston is regionally accredited through NEASC (New England Association for Schools and Colleges).
-Nevertheless, the online school counseling program is not accredited, but it meets the MA Department of Elementary and Secondary requirements for licensure as a school counselor.
+As of 2013, the school counseling program is now accredited by the MPCAC (Master’s in Psychology and Counseling Accreditation Council).

 How many credits are required to complete the master’s degree?